joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/flash-runtime-tasks-and-system-printing.md

 <div>

-Once the user clicks OK in the Print dialog box and `PrintJob.start()` returns `true`, you can access the properties defined by the printer’s settings.
+Once the user clicks OK in the Print dialog box and `PrintJob.start()` returns `true`, you can access the properties defined by the printer's settings.
 These settings include the paper width, paper height ( `pageHeight` and `pageWidth`), and content orientation on the paper.
 Because these are printer settings, not controlled by the Flash runtime, you cannot alter these settings; however, you